Who Is White Trash?

 Most of these writers point to a collective aggrieved social identity; one that is often steeped in pain, suffering, financial hardship, and loss of pride in work, as people have become angry and disaffected over time.
 Many of these people see themselves as the victims of government, financial institutions, coastal elites, professors, and the “progressive” media.

 Vance, in particular, has become the anointed working class soothsayer of late.
-But he is not without his critics like Elizabeth Catte, who allege that Vance’s depictions of Appalachia as a uniquely tragic place chock full of toxic resentment and poor life choices represents an oversimplification of what is a considerably more nuanced story.
+But he is not without his critic.
+Elizabeth Catte takes issues with Vance’s depictions of Appalachia as a uniquely tragic place chock full of toxic resentment and poor life choices, which she argues represents an oversimplification of what is a considerably more nuanced story.

 Vance’s depicts an imaginary Appalachia that doesn’t exist, except perhaps in the minds of many Americans, who see the region and its people representing a monolithic social identity; one that is perpetually backward looking and not diverse in its viewpoints.
 According to Catte: